-$$H_1: p > .6$$
+$H_1: p > .6$

 a.
-Suppose you observe n=100 randomly chosen drivers, and notice that 63 of them are wearing seat belts.
+Suppose you observe n = 100 randomly chosen drivers, and notice that 63 of them are wearing seat belts.
 Refer to page 422 Keller.
 The test statistic for hypothesis tests about p is $\frac{\hat{p}-p}{\sqrt{p(1-p)/n}}$, where p is the population proportion (hypothesized under H_0 to be .6), and \hat{p} is the sample proportion.
 Just like when performing a hypothesis test on a population mean, the test statistic has a standard normal distribution.
 Calculate the p-value of the test.

 - b.
-Repeat part a with n = 200.

-- c.
-Repeat part a with n = 400.
+Repeat part a with n = 200, assuming the sample proportion remains constant at .63. - c.
+Repeat part a with n = 400, assuming the sample proportion remains constant at .63. - d.

-- d.
 Describe the effect on the p-value of increasing the sample size.

-Problem 9 A researcher claims that a recent decrease in the number of airline passengers has resulted in better on-time performance.
+Problem 8 A researcher claims that a recent decrease in the number of airline passengers has resulted in better on-time performance.
 Before the increase in passengers, one airline bragged that 92% of its flights were on time.
 A random sample of 165 flights completed this year reveals that 153 were on time.
 Can we conclude with $\alpha = .05$ that the airline's on-time performance has improved?
 (Hint: this is another question about proportions.
-Refer to problem 8.)
+Refer to problem 7.)